-Value: 20% of final course grade Date: see Laboratory Schedule two or three lab exercises.
+Description: The quizzes will be 15-20 minutes in duration and test material from the previous two or three lab exercises.
 The questions will generally require a short written answer.
 Spot tests involve images shown in PowerPoint and short questions about the specimen shown.
 No phones, laptops, tablets or other material allowed.
-Additional information about the lab quizzes is found in your lab manual, and will be given in the weeks prior to the assignment.
+Additional information about the lab quizzes can be found in your lab manual, and will be given in the weeks prior to the assignment.